spgyip/olayc/README.md

 FOO_REDIS_NAME=cluster2
 ```

 There is only one value can be got with key 'foo.redis'.
-This depends on the order of loading.
+It depends on the ordering of load.
 The previously loaded key is prior to the latter ones, the latter ones will be ignored.

 If `-foo.redis=cluster1` is loaded previously, the `-foo.redis.name=cluster2` will be ignored.
 This is resulting to: